Strontium-90: Radioactivity

 Naturally occurring strontium is nonradioactive and nontoxic at levels normally found in the environment, but 90Sr is a radiation hazard.
-90Sr undergoes β− decay with a half-life of 28.79 years and a decay energy of 0.546 MeV distributed to an electron, an antineutrino, and the yttrium isotope 90Y, which in turn undergoes β− decay with a half-life of 64 hours and a decay energy of 2.28 MeV distributed to an electron, an antineutrino, and 90Zr (zirconium), which is stable.
-Note that 90Sr/Y is almost a pure beta particle source; the gamma photon emission from the decay of 90Y is so infrequent that it can normally be ignored.
+90Sr undergoes β− decay with a half-life of 28.91 years and a decay energy of 0.546 MeV distributed to an electron, an antineutrino, and the yttrium isotope 90Y, which in turn undergoes β− decay with a half-life of 64.05 hours and a decay energy of 2.28 MeV distributed to an electron, an antineutrino, and occasionally a gamma ray, leaving stable 90Zr.
+The gamma-emitting branches are so weak that for most purposes 90Sr/90Y can be considered a pure beta particle source.

-90Sr has a specific activity of 5.21 TBq/g.

 Fission product

 90Sr is a product of nuclear fission.
 It is present in significant amount in spent nuclear fuel, in radioactive waste from nuclear reactors and in nuclear fallout from nuclear tests.

-For thermal neutron fission as in today's nuclear power plants, the fission product yield from uranium-235 is 5.7%, from uranium-233 6.6%, but from plutonium-239 only 2.0%.
+For thermal neutron fission as in today's nuclear power plants, the fission product yield from uranium-235 is 5.7%, from uranium-233 6.6%, but from plutonium-239, only 2.0%.
+(Commercial reactors derive energy both from uranium-235 and plutonium-239 in comparable amounts.)

 Nuclear waste

 Strontium-90 is classified as high-level waste.
 Its 29-year half-life means that it can take hundreds of years to decay to negligible levels.
 Exposure from contaminated water and food may increase the risk of leukemia and bone cancer.
+Reportedly, thousands of capsules of radioactive strontium containing millions of curies are stored at Hanford Site's Waste Encapsulation and Storage Facility.